yaacobmartinez/taskmaster/README.md

-##TaskMaster
-#A simple task keeping site made with NextJS
+#TaskMaster is simple task keeping site made with NextJS